• PROGRAM

 • Strawberries

-We compare the genomes between wild and cultivated strawberries to gain more knowledge about taste, sugars, aromas and nutritional quality.
+We compare the genomes of wild and cultivated strawberries to gain more knowledge about taste, sugars, aromas and nutritional quality.

 We study genomics and metabolomics in cannabis and other medicinal plants to develop markers for Assisted Selection and to generate prebreeding materials.
-We have the technology to evaluate the genetics of the lines and their content on specific metabolites, such as cannabinoids or aromas (terpenes).
+We have the technology to evaluate the genetics of the lines and the content of specific metabolites, such as cannabinoids or aromas (terpenes).

 Research staff